azutoolkit/cql/docs/coreconcepts/crud-operations/deleting-records.md

 ### Conclusion

-The `Cql::Delete` class provides an intuitive and powerful interface for deleting records in your Crystal applications.
+The `CQL::Delete` class provides an intuitive and powerful interface for deleting records in your Crystal applications.
 With chainable methods for setting conditions, joining tables, and selecting return columns, you can easily construct and execute delete queries with precision and clarity.

-Whether you need to delete specific records or perform complex, condition-based deletions, the `Cql::Delete` class ensures that your queries are efficient and maintainable.
+Whether you need to delete specific records or perform complex, condition-based deletions, the `CQL::Delete` class ensures that your queries are efficient and maintainable.